devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 The **Account Name** is an UTF-8 encoded string with a character length between 1 and 99, and a byte length small enough to allow for the desired **Payment Data**.
 Furthermore it is recommended that clients enforce a strict **Regular Expression** of ```/\w{1,99}/``` to the name to retain the human accessibility trait.

 Presentation of **Account Names** should always be in the case that they are stored in while collision checks must always be done in lower case.

+**TODO:** *The same transformations has to be used on both the client and server side, and across indexing servers.
+Furthemore, it might be worthwhile to look into: https://en.wikipedia.org/wiki/Unicode_equivalence*

 ### Payment Data Types